-U.S. Savings bonds are non-transferable, meaning you can't simply give a bond to another person if it is in your name.
+U.S. Savings bonds are non-transferable, meaning that you can't simply give a bond to another person if it's in your name.
 It also means that if you come across old bonds in the attic or at a yard sale, you can't cash them in.
 The bonds belong to whoever is the listed owner or co-owner, or the beneficiary if the former individuals have died.

 When co-owned, bonds belong equally to both owners.
 Either person can cash in a bond without the other person's approval or knowledge.
 Upon the death of one owner, the surviving owner is the only owner of the bonds.
 The bonds do not become part of the decedent's estate.
 Only people, not organizations, can co-own savings bonds.
 Saving bonds cannot be titled in the names of more than two owners.

 If you own a bond solely in your name and want to add a co-owner or beneficiary or change the beneficiary to a co-owner, you must have the bond reissued.
-To do this, fill out Form PD F 4000 E, available online from TreasuryDirect.
+To do this, fill out FS Form 4000, available online from TreasuryDirect.
 You can also use this form if you are the surviving co-owner and want the decedent owner's name removed from the bond.
 You can request to have the bond reissued in your name alone or with another co-owner or beneficiary.
-If you establish a revocable living trust and want the bonds reissued in the trust's name, use form PD F 1851.
+If you establish a revocable living trust and want the bonds reissued in the trust's name, use FS Form 1851.

 Although you can give the gfit of savings bonds to adults or children, if a child is under 18, she cannot have a TreasuryDirect account without an adult custodian or parent creating a minor linked account for her.
 You must first hold onto the bond for five business days before being able to gift it to someone else.
 This wait time acts as a safety net for the Treasyry by giving your ACH debit time to clear before funds are transferred.